grange85/ahfow-www/_posts/2023-10-23-my-record-collection-080-galaxie-500-peel-sessions-cdr.md

 My CDR is obviously better than the official release because:

 1. The sessions are presented in the correct order.
-2. It doesn't have a sleeve with portraits that are only vaguely reminscent of their subjects.
+2. It doesn't have a sleeve with portraits that are only vaguely reminiscent of their subjects.

-I can't remember where I pinched the astronimical illustrations I used on the sleeve from, but I'm still rather partial to it and it's clearly me riffing on the box set design ... although, I'm not a designer!
+I can't remember where I pinched the astronomical illustrations I used on the sleeve from, but I'm still rather partial to it and it's clearly me riffing on the box set design ... although, I'm not a designer!

  - *Catalogue Number:* AHFOW 10/109
  - *Artist:* Galaxie 500